Martin Luther King Day with NYC Kids: Celebrations & Volunteer Opportunities for Families

 Martin Luther King Day Volunteer Opportunities for Families

-The Martin Luther King Day of Service website, sponsored by the Corporation for National and Community Service, is a great resource if you're looking for a project in your area.
+The Martin Luther King Day of Service website is a great resource if you're looking for a project in your area.
 Just put in your zip code and you'll get a list of opportunities along with registration information.
-Also of note: A database of opportunities on Saturday, January 19 put together by the Presidential Inauguration Committee, which is also searchable by zip code.
-Unfortunately, neither site allows you to filter the results by category so many of the projects may not be kid-friendly.
-Before you sign up, verify your children will be welcome.
+Before you sign up, verify that your children will be welcome.

-If you've got very young children, check out our post about ways you can help others from home.
-The post isn't MLK specific, but most of the activities can be done at any time of year.
+If you've got very young children, read our post about ways you can help others from home.
+The post isn't MLK specific, but most of the activities can be done at anytime of year.